geovedi/book-notes/2022/starry-messenger.notes.md

 ## Color & Race
 - Race and Skin Color:
-  - The text discusses the notion of racial superiority and how it's influenced by perceptions of skin color.
+  - The notion of racial superiority and how it's influenced by perceptions of skin color.
   - It highlights differences in skin conditions, like psoriasis, and references the "Black don't crack" saying about aging.
   - The author recounts personal anecdotes about differences in reactions to poison ivy between white and black kids.
   - Suicide rates, eating disorders, and even play preferences (like treehouses) are explored within a racial context.